leimao/Console-Snake/README.md

 [![Console Snake Demo](demo/console_snake_demo.gif)](https://www.youtube.com/watch?v=6eUeRn3Mdg4 "Console Snake Demo")

+For full demo with sound, please click the demo image and watch the YouTube video.

 ## Notice

 If you have encountered any bug, or have any suggestions to improve, please open an issue in the repository.